 What do you do at Eriksholm?

-“On a typical day at Eriksholm, I spend my time managing the advanced algorithms research group, keeping our various projects and activities moving forward.
+“On a typical day at Eriksholm, I spend my time managing the Augmented Hearing research group, keeping our various projects and activities moving forward.
 I also spend time outlining new projects, and finally, I spend a lot of time talking to colleagues and academic partners”

 For how long have you been working here?